Sumit-Nayek/Routine-to-Excel/README.md

 ## 🌟 Overview

-This is an open-source tool designed to parse unstructured schedule data—such as university timetables, shift schedules, or PDF routines and convert them directly into structured, machine-readable Microsoft Excel (`.xlsx`) files.
+This is an open-source tool designed to parse unstructured schedule data such as university timetables, shift schedules, or PDF routines and convert them directly into structured, machine-readable Microsoft Excel (`.xlsx`) files.

 By bridging the gap between static schedule documents and dynamic digital planning, this project eliminates hours of tedious manual data entry for students, educators, and working professionals.